dreizehnelf/coursera_data_science_gacd_week_4/CodeBook.md

 For the base dataset (`dist/dataset.txt`):

+- The `train` and `test` data have been merged into a single dataset
 - The subject IDs have been inlined as `iSubjectId` integer column
 - The activity labels have been denormalised and also inlined as `cActivity` character column
 - The feature labels have been inlined as column headers (with cleanup of unsupported column namen characters like `(`, `)` and `,` to simple `.` characters.)